abdullah-Ikram-0599/Agentic-AI-Application-with-py-libp2p-SeaLion-LiteLLM-EtherCalc-Integration/README.md

 This project demonstrates:

-* Setting up `py-libp2p` nodes for P2P messaging between AI agents.
+* Setting up `py-libp2p` nodes for P2P interaction between AI agents.
-* Integrating SEA-LION for AI-agent orchestration.
+* Integrating SEA-LION LLM for AI-agent orchestration.
 * Using LiteLLM as the LLM interface.
 * Running local models through Ollama.
-* Using Gemma 3:1B to power the individual agents.
+* Using Gemma 3:1B to power the worker agents.
-* Using EtherCalc for spreadsheet-based logging and visualization of agent activity.
+* Using EtherCalc for spreadsheet-based logging of agent activity.
 * Sharing agent operations and workflow results between peers using py-libp2p.
 * Running a multi-agent workflow consisting of risk analysis, implementation, and validation.